lev-ijtor/Home-Cybersecurity-Lab/labs/05-bloodhound-ad-enumeration.md

 BloodHound is an Active Directory reconnaissance tool used by both red teamers and blue teamers to map relationships between users, groups, computers, and permissions in an AD environment.
 It ingests data collected by SharpHound and renders it as an interactive graph, revealing attack paths that would be nearly impossible to find manually.

-From an attacker's perspective BloodHound answers the question: **"I have a low-privilege domain account — what is the fastest path to Domain Admin?"**
+From an attacker's perspective BloodHound answers the question: **"I have a low-privilege domain account, what is the fastest path to Domain Admin?"**

 From a defender's perspective it answers: **"What attack paths exist in our environment that we need to eliminate?"**